metaesque/meta/README.md

 - Add a 'preamble:' block to 'behavior' constructs that is inserted at the start of each receiver scope block before user code after auto-gened preamble code.
 Useful for initializing params with same logic.
+   - less useful if per-baselang blocks are needed .. more useful if logic can be written in Meta*

 - The 'lazy' block on accessors in fields should be moved up to being a block on 'field' itself, not on accessors